bmjobmjo/AskToYourDocuments/README.md

 # Disadvantages
 There are certain limitations to consider with this approach:

-<b>Spanning Blocks and Documents:<\b> In certain cases, the answer to a question might span across two text blocks or even multiple documents.
+<b>Spanning Blocks and Documents:</b> In certain cases, the answer to a question might span across two text blocks or even multiple documents.
 Unfortunately, the current method may not effectively handle such scenarios.
 Fine-tuning the model could potentially address this issue by improving its ability to comprehend and connect information across different sections.